tiev-tongji/xodr-OSM-Converter/README.md

 # xodr-OSM-Converter

-A simple python script to convert OpenDrive file into OpenStreetMap file.
+A simple python script to convert OpenDrive file to OpenStreetMap file.

 ## usage: